fubuloubu/ERC4626/README.md

 Total number of underlying shares that can be minted.

-MUST return `2 ** 256 - 1` to specify there is no maximum amount of shares that may be minted.
+MUST return `2 ** 256 - 1` if there is no limit on the maximum amount of shares that may be minted.
 MAY be used in the `previewMint` or `mint` methods for `shares` input parameter.

 ```yaml